 Indiana’s Trusted Personal Injury Advocates Since 1963.

-There are likely other complicating factors, too.
-Assuming the other driver is at fault, their insurance company may insist they owe you nothing for your pain and suffering: Legally, you’re liable for the collision as you were driving sans insurance.
+Assuming the other driver is at fault, their insurance company may insist they owe you nothing for your pain and suffering.
+They will argue that legally, you’re liable for the collision as you were driving sans insurance.

-The police likely informed you that although you were not responsible for your accident, you’ll have to appear in court for an uninsured driver charge.
+The police likely informed you that even though you were not responsible for your accident, you would still have to appear in court for an uninsured driver charge.
 The responding officer issued you a ticket and a monetary fine.
 It’s a lot of stress and it’s getting expensive — and it wasn’t even your fault?

 How will you pay for car repairs and medical bills?
 Can you file a personal injury claim if you don’t have insurance?
 The good news is you still may have legal recourse to recoup your losses.